isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 Because there are many moving pieces in what follows, it is useful to have from the beginning a *conceptual* summary of what Runge's phenomenon is about: it simply says that the *obvious* choice of interpolating polynomials can be a terrible idea.
 It's not a hard problem, let alone an unsolved one.
 Learning a bit about it, however, can be informative.

 ## Runge's function
-First, let's define Runge's function which is the function he used as an example in his [paper](https://archive.org/details/zeitschriftfrma12runggoog/page/224/mode/2up?view=theater) on interpolation at equidistant points:
+First, let's define Runge's function, which is the function he used as an example in his [paper](https://archive.org/details/zeitschriftfrma12runggoog/page/224/mode/2up?view=theater) on interpolation at equidistant points.
+But, to make things a bit more dramatic, let's add a coefficient of `10` in the denominator:

 ![Runge's example function](/assets/snips/runges_phenomenon/runges_function_original.png)